 Editing using Canva

 If you want something a little simpler, you can use Canva.
-I’ve talked about Canva in length in the past, but you can also make very basic tweaks to your images in Canva using their image editor.
+You can make very basic tweaks to your images in Canva using their image editor.

 This is great if you’re looking for a free option, or if you’re going to create graphics out of your images regardless.